 “Most of these are CDNs Shaun Snapp.
 They’re used to provide local access points or private connectivity.
 Everyone uses those even outside the tech world.
 Netflix has many of these all over the world where they provide services.” – Ahmed Azmi

-The most important thing to note is that while the Oracle resources could not come back with any explanation as to why they were presenting external AWS locations as internal.
-They simply included links to a list of AWS facilities.
-The official AWS internal facilities are easily viewable at AWS’s global infrastructure page.
+The most important thing to note is that while the Oracle resources could not come back with an explanation as to why they were presenting external AWS locations as internal.
+They included links to a list of AWS facilities.
+The official AWS domestic facilities are easily viewable at AWS’s global infrastructure page.

-On this page, it draws the distinction between internal and edge locations.
-Even the simplest analysis of the documents shared by the Oracle resources or proponents shows that there an enormous number of locations listed.
+On this page, it distinguishes internal and edge locations.
+Even the most straightforward analysis of the documents shared by the Oracle resources or proponents show that there an enormous number of locations listed.
 But AWS does not have anywhere near that many internal locations.
 Notice there is only one internal location in South America — in San Paulo.
 Below this, the Edge locations and Regional Caches are listed.